arun3676/claim-guardian/README.md

 ### Integration Depth & Scope

-This project represents one of the most comprehensive Cline integrations in the hackathon, demonstrating:
+This project represents one of the most comprehensive Cline integrations, demonstrating:

 **Architecture Level:**
 - Custom MCP server built from scratch with domain-specific medical billing tools